haoyangzheng/haoyangzheng.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at the school of Mechanical Engineering, Purdue University, advised by Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/).
+My name is Haoyang (pronounced as "How Yeung").
+I am currently a PhD student at the [School of Mechanical Engineering](https://engineering.purdue.edu/ME), [Purdue University](https://www.purdue.edu/), advised by Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/).

 My research lies at the intersection of machine learning, dynamical systems, and computational physics.
-I use the analytical strengths of ordinary differential equations (ODEs), partial differential equations (PDEs), and stochastic differential equations (SDEs) to tackle intricate machine-learning challenges.
+I harness the analytical capabilities of differential equations — including ODEs, PDEs, and SDEs — to address complex challenges in machine learning.

+My research interests includes but not limited to Reinforcement Learning (Thompson Sampling), Markov Chain Monte Carlo, Data-driven Modeling, Uncertainty Quantification, and Applied Mathematics.

 Contact
 ======